Do you Remember Jason and Julie?

 Maybe that firm was unrepresentative?
 Yes, maybe.
 But around the same time, I was talking to someone that ran a company that installed double glazing, windows and conservatories.
 He told me that their top salespeople made £300,000 a year.
 No, that is not a typo.
 And trust me, this bloke was not the bullshitting type.

-At that point, The Escape Artist slunk home to reflect on his lame-assed middle class assumptions that office job > sales job > manual labour.
+At that point, I slunk home to reflect on my lame-assed middle class assumptions that office job > sales job > manual labour.
 As Keynes once said:

 When the facts change, I change my mind…what do you do?